Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

-With the whole fertility medicine, the shots, and the monitoring, chemo was pushed back probably about a month, which wasn’t so bad and it didn’t affect me.
-They obviously had to ask permission from my doctor but that didn’t really impact anything.
+With the whole fertility medicine, the shots and the monitoring, chemo was pushed back probably about a month, which wasn’t so bad.
+It didn’t affect me.
+They obviously had to ask permission from my doctor, but that didn’t really impact anything.

 Describe the egg harvesting process

 It was a lot of blood work for me and my husband, but mostly for me.
 It was probably just a couple of vials from him, but for me, it was different.

 I had to go through morning monitoring, which is going to the clinic every other day so they could check my hormone levels.
 They would draw blood, just a small amount, but enough for it to be annoying, to check my hormone levels and to see where everything was and to see what stage I was at.

 That was pretty much it.
 Then I let them know when I got my period and then would basically start over from there, see where everything was.
 It was about a month of monitoring.

 When it was time for getting ready for egg retrieval, there were shots and making sure the timing was right every night.
 It was about 2 or 3 different types of shots in one night.

 Then at one point, my husband was helping me because my hands would start to get sweaty, and the meds wouldn’t work.
 Then ice packs were involved because the abdomen area started to swell after the shots.
 It was a lot.
 The shots for me were more stressful than the chemo itself.